-Time that is not time of service or rest is considered the conscript's own free time.
+Time that is not counted as service or rest time is considered the conscript's own free time.

 Service permitting, evening free time is usually from 1730 to 2130 hours.
 There can be exceptions to this because of training or readiness, catering arrangements or other reasons, such as maintenance or other preparations.
-From 2016 onwards all units with have will have WLAN connection.
-This will allow you to take care of your civilian affairs and keep in touch with family and friends.
+As of 2016, all company-level units have WLAN connections that you can use to take care of civilian matters and keep in touch with people at home.

-Conscripts also have the right to leave the Garrison area - but not until after they have learned military behaviour.
+Conscripts also have the right to leave the garrison area - but not until after they have learned military behaviour.
 This aim should be achieved during the first two weeks of service.

-While on leave and during free time you are allowed to wear civilian clothes outside of the Garrison area.
-However, you must wear your military uniform when leaving for and returning from leave or free time.
+While on leave and during your free time you are allowed to wear civilian clothes outside of the garrison area.
+However, you must wear your military uniform when leaving to go on leave or free time and also when you return.

-Weekend leave for conscripts who are not part of the on-site strength starts on Friday after service and ends on Sunday at 2100 to 2300 hours as a general rule, local circumstances taken into consideration.
+Week-end leave for conscripts who are not part of the on-site strength starts on Friday after service and ends on Sunday at 2100 to 2300 hours as a general rule, local circumstances taken into consideration.
 Usually once a month your weekend leave is extended to include Monday as personal leave.
 When included in the training plan, the weekend that is followed by personal leave is generally free.